-Bill Repasky is a trial lawyer with Frost Brown Todd LLC’s Louisville office.
+Bill Repasky is a trial lawyer with Frost Brown Todd LLC.
 He serves as Chair of the Financial Services Litigation Section.
 He is a graduate of the University of Michigan (B.A.) and Vanderbilt University Law School (J.D.).
-Prior to joining the Firm, Bill worked as in-house counsel for National City Bank, handling the Bank’s commercial, retail and operational litigation.
+Prior to joining the firm, Bill worked as in-house counsel for National City Bank, handling the Bank’s commercial, retail and operational litigation.
 His litigation experience includes:

 Commercial - Complex lender liability, embezzlement and corporate fraud, CERCLA/RCRA liability, check kiting, commercial mortgage fraud, broker/dealer litigation, money transmitter laws, equine lending disputes, credit defamation claims, work-out negotiations and commercial collections and foreclosure;

-Retail - Class action defense, TILA, FACTA/FCRA, FDCPA, HMDA, Kentucky's CPA rules, identity theft and notification, lien release claims, mortgage disputes, full scope of check cases, and collections and foreclosure; and
+Retail - Class action defense, fiduciary liability, TILA, FACTA/FCRA, FDCPA, HMDA, Kentucky's CPA rules, identity theft and notification, lien release claims, mortgage disputes, full scope of check cases, and collections and foreclosure; and

-Deposit Operations - UCC Articles 3, 4, 4A and 9, Internet/electronic banking, cyber security, class action defense, deposit account agreements, vendor agreements, garnishments and wrongful attachment, discrimination, USA Patriot Act, ACH, NACHA, BSA, EFTA, Reg E & CC, FFIEC matters and privacy issues.
+Deposit Operations - UCC Articles 3, 4, 4A and 9, Internet/electronic banking, cyber security, class action defense, deposit account agreements, garnishments and wrongful attachment, discrimination, BSA Compliance, USA Patriot Act, ACH, EFTA, Reg E & CC, FFIEC matters and privacy issues.

 Bill understands that the best lawsuit is the one a financial institution never encounters.
 Thus he is active with in-house best-practices training programs: